Benefits or Basic Social Rights?

 German Court Disputes on the Morality of the Welfare State in the 20th Century

-Helge Jonas Pösche (PhD Project)
+Helge Jonas Pösche (completed PhD Project, 2022)

 The history of the German welfare state from the late nineteenth century onwards is usually described as a continuous and straightforward development of a "conservative" model of social protection, in which the provision of social benefits has always been justified mainly by occupational achievements and status.
 However, such characterizations are based largely on the study of 'major' political decisions and institutional developments, and less on the thoughts and feelings of the many contemporaries whose fate was linked to the welfare state.
 In particular, there is little research on an area that could possibly provide insights into the overall significance of moral justification for social benefits and their transformation: the role of law, the courts, and legal disputes.
 Already in the German Empire era the social insurance system offered the insured plenty of opportunities for legal action, which were increasingly institutionalized over time and extended to other areas, such as social welfare.
 Although research often discusses the juridification of the welfare state, it almost never examines the concrete role of the judiciary.

 The project investigates how legal claims regarding the welfare state have been disputed across history, concentrating on legal disputes at a micro-level, that is, everyday legal processes, on which there is plenty of archival evidence, but which have only partially been the object of historical research.
 The focus is on Germany, and, after 1945, the Federal Republic of Germany, but the analysis will also include international comparative research on the social state and transnational lawsuits, for example at the European Court of Justice (ECJ).